Translate This Page

 deductive reasoning and active listening.

-4. Remove constraints for creativity and give the
+4. Remove constraints for creativity

 Classroom example: A sixth-grade class produces